 5. Navagraha Pooja (Graha Shanti)

-Hindus believe that they are being protected by the guardians of the eight directions.
-Our forefathers also believed in nine heavenly bodies, the Navagrahas, affect our karma, our desires and their outcomes.
-Each of these nine planets exerts an influence in our lives, mostly positive, which can be known from one's horoscope.
-Navagraha Pooja is undertaken to reduce their negative influences.
+Since many natural calamities come from various directions, it was customary to ask for protection from the guardians of the ten directions.
+Our forefathers also believed that the nine heavenly bodies, the Navagrahas, affect our lives, our desires and their outcomes.
+Each of them, Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn and mythological planets Rahu and Ketu, are essential for our existence.
 We do Yagnya or Homa to please these heavenly bodies and pray to remove any negative influences in the bride’s or groom’s path by singing their praise and offering ahuti to the Agni Lord.

 6. Mandap Devata Pooja: